iakovosl/ToDoList/README.md

-A ToDoList with html/css/js powered by www.w3schools.com
+A simple ToDoList with html/css/js powered by www.w3schools.com